 Exceptions: Exceptions to the preceding regulations for registration, schedule revision, and cancellation of the assignment may be made for courses that do not span the regular semester or summer session.

 Class Roster Audit

-The procedures for administering academic sanctions are delineated in the Code of Student Rights, Responsibilities, and Conduct found at http://www.iuk.edu/admin-services/student-affairs/rights_responsibilities_conduct.shtml.
-Faculty are encouraged to consult with the Dean of Students at 455-9203 regarding interpretation of the processes and standards in the Code.
+The procedures for administering academic sanctions are delineated in the Code of Student Rights, Responsibilities, and Conduct.
+The faculty is encouraged to consult with the Dean of Students at 455-9203 regarding the interpretation of the processes and standards in the Code.
 SORT (Student Observation Response Team) exists to review and assess unusual student behavior that falls outside of the Code of Conduct.
 Contact the Vice Chancellor for Student Affairs at 765.455.9214 for additional details and for SORT help.

 Purdue faculty should contact the Purdue Administrator's Office, 455-9375.